Utilizzando i servizi messi a disposizione da disroot.org, si accettano i seguenti TERMINI DI UTILIZZO.

-Accounts created for the purpose of generating profits will be subject to termination upon inquiry.
+Those accounts will be subject to termination upon inquiry.

-Using Disroot services for any other commercial activity will be examined per case and the decision on terminating such accounts will be based upon communication with the account holder and the type of the activities in question.
+Using Disroot services for other commercial activity will be examined per case and the decision on terminating such accounts will be based upon communication with the account holder and the type of the activities in question.

 If you have any doubts or questions about the scope of the term "commercial activities", please contact us.